 In bygone days, Tākata Māori observed the rising of the star Puaka or the Matariki cluster of stars as the beginning of the New Year: the harvest season had ended and winter days were best spent indoors.
 Likewise, the calendars of other cultures around the Pacific were aligned to the rising of either celestial body.
-In Aotearoa New Zealand, the Māori New Year starts at the first new moon following the rising of Puaka (this year on 12 June) and Matariki (on 17 June), which in 2017 falls on 24 June.
+In Aotearoa New Zealand, the Māori New Year starts at the first new moon following the reappearance of Puaka and Matariki, which in 2017 falls on 24 June.

 The 2017 Dunedin Puaka Matariki Festival runs from Saturday 17 to Friday 23 June.

-If you are planning an event or gathering for Puaka Matariki in 2017 and would like to be part of the Festival, please contact the Festival Coordinator at firstname.lastname@example.org
+If you have any questions abou the 2017 Puaka Matariki Festival, please contact the Festival Coordinator at firstname.lastname@example.org

 In 2017 the Festival will run for seven days, although other events which highlight the Māori New Year may also be held outside of this time.
 However, contestable grant funding provided by the Otago Community Trust and Dunedin City Council (DCC) will be prioritised for events held within the 17‒23 June timeframe.
 Grant funding is a contribution to any event or activity.